It used to be that my only fear was that something bad would happen to one of my children.

 And then the worst happened on May 18, 2016 when my son, David Glasser, a Phoenix Police Officer, was killed in the line of duty.

 When I was younger, I had a lot of fears – my parents dying, something bad happening to me, and more.
-As I grew older, all of those things happened to me.
-As God walked me through each experience, I found I wasn’t scared of it any longer.
+As I grew older, I experienced all of the things I was fearful of and God walked me through each experience so I found I wasn’t scared of it any longer.

 I was left with just that one fear – something bad happening to one of my children.

-But it was early and it was thyroid cancer which is usually contained.
+But it was caught early and it was thyroid cancer which is usually contained.
 Surgery was successful and I thought my worst fear had been faced.
 I was good.
-Nothing else was going to happen to my children.
+Nothing else was going to happen to one of my children.

 I was obviously very wrong.